-Enrollment appointment times are for enrollment only, not advising.
+Enrollment appointment times are the date and time when a student may enroll in classes for the upcoming term.
+Enrollment appointment times are not for advising.
 Students are responsible for arranging appointments with their advisors prior to their enrollment appointment time.
-Big Bend Community College is proud to offer priority enrollment for Veterans and Service Members.
-Students identified as Veterans or Service Members are eligible to enroll in classes before other student groups on the first day of priority enrollment.
+Big Bend Community College is proud to offer priority enrollment for Veterans and Service Members, who are eligible to enroll in classes before other student groups on the first day of priority enrollment.
 Please see the Academic Calendar for priority enrollment dates.
 Continuously enrolled students are issued priority enrollment appointment times based on the total number of credits earned.
 Current students may find their enrollment appointment time on their ctcLink Student Homepage.
-Former BBCC students may email admissions@bigbend.edu or call 509.793.2089 for an enrollment appointment time.
-New students with 30 or more transfer credits enroll after currently enrolled students.
-New students with fewer than 30 transfer credits enroll after all student Veterans/Service Members, current, and former students during new student enrollment sessions or open enrollment.
+Former BBCC students may email admissions@bigbend.edu or call 509.793.2089 for an enrollment appointment time based on the total number of credits earned.
+All new students (including those with transfer credits) may enroll during or after their new student enrollment session.
+Non-award seeking students may enroll on or after the open enrollment date posted in the Academic Calendar.